codegik/pocs/architecture/latency-afficionados/architecture.md

 1. Use LLM for code generation in latest Java version in order to modernize the monolith.
 2. Use Svelte for frontend to improve UI performance and reduce latency.
 3. Use WebSockets for real-time updates and faster communication.
+4. CloudFront Functions for scenarios requiring ultra-low latency and simple JavaScript logic at the edge.
+5. Global Accelerator It is commonly used for web applications, APIs, gaming platforms, and any latency-sensitive or highly available global service.
+6. OpenSearch It would significantly improve the search experience in the marketplace while maintaining the performance standards.
+7. Aurora Postgres works best as the primary transactional database.
+8. The application uses Outbox Pattern to synchronize data from Aurora PostgreSQL to OpenSearch.

 ### Tradeoffs